sassoftware/vscode-sas-extension/connect-and-run.md

 4. Add the private key to ssh-agent: ssh-add /path/to/private/key/with/passphrase

-5. Define a connection profile in settings.json for a remote server (see detailed instructions below in the [Add New SAS 9.4 Remote (Via SSH) Profile](#add-new-sas-94-remote-via-ssh-profile) section):
+5. Define a connection profile in settings.json for a remote server (see detailed instructions below in the [Add New SAS 9.4 (remote - SSH) Profile](#add-new-sas-94-remote---ssh-profile) section):

 ```json
     "ssh_test": {